 College Conversations to Uphold Equity series (CUES) is a facilitated discussion series initiated in 2021 to forward the College of Arts and Sciences’ mission for Diversity, Equity and Inclusion.
 These conversations will bring together faculty and staff in the College as well as other university community members to discuss an array of topics concerning equity, belonging and well-being.
 We believe that by forging informative dialogues, we contribute to providing a safe and rich intellectual space for faculty, staff, and members of the community to engage one another about equity in community.
 Thus, we support the larger mission of the College and university to foster a vibrantly inclusive and equitable community.

-The Critical Ethnic Studies Collective is a new initiative to convene faculty engaged in research that focuses on intersectional thought and social justice in diverse communities.
+The Critical Ethnic Studies Collective convenes faculty engaged in research that focuses on intersectional thought and social justice in diverse communities.
 This research has been transformative for both institutions and individuals in the global community.
 At Carolina, we hope we can bring this perspective to the work of the South by providing our own infrastructure.
 We envision a different kind of “south,” where students and faculty can engage issues of reparation and sovereignty, (im)migration and labor, gender difference and inclusion as categories with overlapping strands, rather than competing ideologies

 Across units within the College of Arts and Sciences, many efforts exist to enhance diversity, equity and inclusion (DEI).
-In our dedication to strengthening DEI broadly in the College as well as our continued work with faculty, staff and departments, the Dean’s Office is pleased to announce its 2022 DEI Grants for Unit-Level Support.
+In our dedication to strengthening DEI broadly in the College as well as our continued work with faculty, staff and departments, the Dean’s Office initiated DEI Grants for Unit-Level Support in 2022.
 The goal of this funding initiative is to support and enhance DEI within units by allowing those units to identify and receive support for their greatest and most immediate areas of DEI need.